Fri, 19 October 18

-Nusrat Fateh Ali Khan was considered the greatest living exponent of Qawwali.
-A man of impressive, even daunting stature, the emotional intensity and soaring power of his voice transcends all boundaries of language and religion and has popularised this beautiful and inspirational music beyond Muslim people to audiences world-wide.
+Nusrat Fateh Ali Khan (1948-1997) is considered the greatest exponent of Qawwali.
+A man of impressive, even daunting, stature, the emotional intensity and soaring power of his voice transcends all boundaries of language and religion and has popularised this beautiful and inspirational music beyond Muslim people to audiences world-wide.

-At the heart of Sufism is the heart itself: devotional love of God (Allah), His profit (Mohammed) and His friend (Ali).
-Music is the vehicle to reach the heart and attain a state of Grace or enlightenment, a stateless state or Marifat the inner knowledge.
+At the heart of Sufism is the heart itself: devotional love of God (Allah), His prophet (Mohammed) and His friend (Ali).
+Music is the vehicle to reach the heart and attain a state of Grace or enlightenment, a ‘stateless state’ or ‘Ma’rifat’ —the inner knowledge.

-The music provides an intangible interplay between form and content, dwelling upoin particular works to create a wider context, allowing simple language to attain greater depths.
-The trance-inducing repetition of a sentence or phrase indicates both the obvious and hidden context, taking the audience into a discover of new meanings, sudden revelations, new significances, new departures.
+The music provides an intangible interplay between form and content, dwelling upon particular words to create a wider context, allowing simple language to attain great depths.
+The trance-inducing repetition of a sentence or phrase indicates both the obvious and hidden context, taking the audience into a discovery of new meanings, sudden revelations, new significances, new departures.

 The performers sit in a close group.
 Small hand-pumped harmoniums provide the melody, whilst the rhythm is maintained by tabla or dholak and the hand-clapping of the chorus.
-The music builds from the opening alap to increasingly louder and higher crescendos.
-The chorus, highlighting salient parts in the form of a refrain, echo the melodies sung by Nusrat.
+The music builds from the opening ‘alap’ to increasingly louder and higher crescendos.
+The melodies sung by Nusrat are echoed by the chorus, highlighting salient parts in the form of a refrain.
 Over the solid rhythmic foundation the singer elaborates subtle vocal lines, accompanied by dramatic gestures of the hands and arms.